pantheon-systems/documentation/source/_docs/redis.md

 ## Frequently Asked Questions

-### How Much Redis Cache is Available for Each Plan Level?
+### How much Redis cache is available for each plan level?

 | Plan                   | Cache Memory Limit (in MB) |
 | ---------------------- | -------------------------- |